Blog Post

 • It's a retaliatory eviction

-• The breach of the lease violation isn’t substantial enough to warrant an eviction.
+• The breach of the lease violations isn’t substantial enough to warrant an eviction.

 • Your allegations are false.